RSKcodes/neonTech/README.md

-# NeonTech
+# Simply code

-hello and welcome to our neonTech web site.
+hello and welcome to our simply code web site.

 ### key features of this website